 With rising student debt, Acadia University wanted to give students the excitement of the possibility that their room might be paid for Acadia.

 “We can take away that worry, entirely, for one student.
 And it just might be what makes them choose to come here,” added Scott Roberts, Executive Director, Communications & Public Relations at Acadia University.

 At Acadia, around 40 percent of all undergraduate students live on campus and the school has plentiful housing.
 So, Win Your Room aligns with one of the biggest benefits of choosing Acadia: A second-to-none residence experience.

 “We know the students who live in our residences are the students who do better in school, they have more robust social support systems, and they are engaged more directly in the university.
 They also become strong and loyal alumni,” said Roberts.

-“When it comes down to deciding and choosing the community you want to live in for four years, this community and our campus are a really compelling reasons why students choose Acadia,” he added.
+“When it comes down to deciding and choosing the community you want to live in for four years, this community and our campus are really compelling reasons why students choose Acadia,” he added.

 Acadia’s picturesque campus also lends well to high-resolution photography.
 So what better way to show off campus than a billboard?

 “We are adjacent to the Bay of Fundy, so we actually use some photography of our students doing what students do.
 You get some really spectacular photography,” explained Roberts.
 “What we know from our students is that the campus itself is one of the biggest reasons why students choose to come here.”

 “When young people have an opportunity to see what students who come here can do, during the course of their education (if you happen to like the water), it’s a beautiful place to come,” added Roberts.